Miro0o/Docs-Notes/README.md

 ### A Glimpse of the Notebook
 As i repeatedly stress, this entire notebook is structured as a mind map, on top of which are enormous links linking those leaf nodes, like illustrated in the beginning of this file.
 Although this concept and all the relationships between files are very clear in my head, I find it very hard to present to other people.
 One big reason is the lack of existing tools /software to visualize the whole notebook.

-Below are the screenshots (you can scroll right) from the native plugin 🔗 [graph view]() of the notebook.
+Below are the screenshots (if you are inside obsidian you can scroll right to see more pics, since they are displayed in carousel style) from the native plugin 🔗 [graph view]() of the notebook.
 This graph view looks pretty cool, but it doesn't show the nodes in the hierarchical way as they are.

 <div style="
   display: flex;